FAdiGabriele/FAdiGabriele/README.md

 😄 My name is Fabio Alfineo di Gabriele, I'm an Android Developer based in Italy

-👀 I’m interested in all concern the world of mobile and web development  but in future i would see also gaming development
+👀 I’m interested in everything concerns the world of Mobile and Web development

+🧐 Curious about Game development

 🌱 I’m currently improving my Android personal projects